Scoliosis, kyphosis, lordosis: Understanding the curvatures of the spine

 Orthopedic corset

-For people who are growing, such as teenagers, the orthopedic corset can help limit the progression of the curve.
-The orthopedic corset should be worn regularly according to the specific instructions of your doctor.
-The corset helps to adopt a good posture whatever your condition.
+For growing individuals, such as adolescents, an orthopedic corset can help limit the progression of curvature.
+The orthopedic corset should be worn regularly according to your doctor's specific instructions.
+The corset helps maintain good posture regardless of your condition.

 Rehabilitation and physiotherapy

-Rehabilitation and physical therapy can help you strengthen your back muscles, improve your posture and increase your flexibility.
-Physical therapy is recognized as very effective for kyphosis regardless of the cause, lordosis and scoliosis it helps relieve pain and teach you how to manage your body and adopt good posture during your daily activities.
+Rehabilitation and physical therapy can help you strengthen your back muscles, improve your posture, and increase your flexibility.
+Physical therapy is recognized as very effective for kyphosis, regardless of the cause, lordosis, and scoliosis.
+It can relieve pain and teach you how to properly manage your body and adopt good posture during your daily activities.

-For more information on physiotherapy we recommend you consult the French Federation of Physiotherapists and Rehabilitation Therapists (FFMKR).
+For more information on physiotherapy, we recommend that you consult the French Federation of Physiotherapists and Rehabilitation Therapists (FFMKR).

 Physiotherapy and postural exercises

-Physiotherapy and postural exercises can help you correct any muscle imbalances and improve the alignment of your spine.
-Physiotherapy is a paramedical discipline that helps treat dysfunctions of the human body through manual techniques.
+Physiotherapy and postural exercises can help correct any muscle imbalances and improve spinal alignment.
+Physiotherapy is a paramedical discipline that uses manual techniques to treat body dysfunctions.

 Weight management and lifestyle changes

-If you would like more information on ergonomic furniture and how to set up an ergonomic workstation, please read our article: Ergonomic workstation: How to set up your office?
+For more information on ergonomic furniture and how to set up an ergonomic workstation , please consult our article: Ergonomic workstation.

 Surgery

-Surgery may be used as a last resort, when all other treatments are ineffective.
-Surgical procedures are performed to correct the curvature of the spine and stabilize it, reducing pain.
-For more information about spinal surgery, see the Parisian Back Institute.
+Surgery may be used as a last resort when all other treatments are ineffective.
+Surgical procedures aim to correct the curvature of the spine and stabilize it, while reducing pain.
+For more information on spinal surgery, visit the Paris Back Institute.

 Strengthening and stretching exercises

-To maintain your flexibility and strengthen your back, it is important to incorporate strengthening exercises and stretches into your daily routine and stay active.
+To maintain flexibility and strengthen your back, it's important to incorporate strengthening and stretching exercises into your daily routine and stay active.
 Depending on the severity of your symptoms, a doctor may recommend certain exercises to manage your scoliosis, kyphosis, or lordosis.

-If you want exercises to prevent back pain and improve your posture, check out our articles:
+If you want to know exercises to prevent back pain and improve your posture, check out our articles:

 10 Exercises with a Ball at the Office: For an Active and Balanced Life